Convergence rates for shallow neural networks learned by gradient descent: Introduction

-There exist quite a few papers which try to show that neural network estimates learned by backpropagation have nice theoretical properties.
+There exist quite a few papers which try to show that neural network estimators learned by gradient descent have nice theoretical properties.
 The most popular approach in this context is the so--called landscape approach.
 Choromanska et al. (2015) used random matrix theory to derive a heuristic argument showing that the risk of most of the local minima of the empirical $L_2$ risk is not much larger than the risk of the global minimum.
-For neural networks with special activation functions it was possible to validate this claim, see, e.g., Arora et al. (2018), Kawaguchi (2016), and Du and Lee (2018), which have analyzed gradient descent for neural networks with linear or quadratic activation function.
-However for such neural networks there do not exist good approximation results.
-Consequently, from these results it is not possible to derive comparable rate of convergence results as shown in our paper.
-Du et al. (2018) analyzed gradient descent applied to neural networks with one hidden layer in case of a Gaussian input distribution.
-They used the expected gradient instead of the gradient in their gradient descent routine and therefore their result cannot be used to derive a rate of convergence result similar to those in our paper.
+For networks with linear or quadratic activation function this claim could be validated, see, e.g. , Arora et al. (2018), Kawaguchi (2016), and Du and Lee (2018).
+However, these networks do not have good approximation properties.
+Consequently, it is not possible to derive comparable convergence rates from these results as in our work.
+Du et al. (2018) analyzed gradient descent applied to shallow neural networks in case of a Gaussian input distribution.
+But they used the expected gradient instead of the true gradient in their gradient descent routine and therefore their result cannot be applied to derive the same convergence rates as in our work.
 Liang et al. (2018) applied gradient descent to a modified loss function in classification, where it is assumed that the data can be interpolated by a neural network.
 Here, the second assumption is not satisfied in nonparametric regression and it is unclear whether the main idea (of simplifying the estimation by a modification of the loss function) can also be used in a regression setting.
-Brutzkus et al. (2018) prove that two-layer networks with ReLU activation function can learn linearly-seperable data using stochastic gradient descent.
-Andoni et al. (2014) also consider two-layer networks and analyze the sample complexity of those networks for learning multidimensional polynomial functions of finite degree.
-This result is based on exponential activation functions.
-For an overview of the literature concerning neural networks learned by gradient descent we also refer to Poggio, Banburski and Liao (2020).
+Brutzkus et al. (2018) prove that two-layer networks with ReLU activation function can learn linearly-separable data using stochastic gradient descent.
+Andoni et al. (2014) also consider two-layer networks and analyze the sample complexity of these networks for learning multidimensional polynomial functions of finite degree.
+But this result is based on exponential activation functions.
+For an overview of the literature concerning neural networks learned by gradient descent we also refer to Poggio, Banburski and Liao (2020). \\ Our result can be understood as a confirmation of the conjecture in the landscape approach in case of shallow neural networks.
+We show that with our random initialization of the inner weights of the neural network, with high probability they are chosen such that there exist values for the outer weights such that the corresponding neural network has a small empirical $L_2$ risk.
+So, if we define the local minima of the empirical $L_2$ risk as the minima which we get if we just choose the outer weights optimally and keep the values of the inner weights, then indeed most of the local minima of the empirical $L_2$ risk have a small value.
+This is related to the assertion of Goodfellow, Bengio and Courville (2015, pp. 3-5), who mention that machine learning algorithms heavily depend on the representation of the data.
+In particular, they consider the ability of deep learning to learn a good hierarchical representation of the data as a key aspect of its success.
+In our result the inner representation of the data used by our network depends on the randomly chosen inner weights, which are applied to the activation function.
+Hence, in our result the key feature of the neural networks is \textit{representation guessing} instead of \textit{representation learning}. \\ For a related topic, i.e., estimation of regression functions by generalizations of two layer radial basis function networks, the asymptotic behaviour of the gradient descent was analyzed in Javanmard, Mondelli and Montanari (2021) by using a so--called Wasserstein gradient descent approach.
+It remains unclear whether the approach can be extended to classical neural networks.
+In particular, it is unclear whether the results about shallow networks as in our article can be derived by this approach. \\